werf/werf/docs/pages/reference/deploy_process/deploy_into_kubernetes.md

 When running `werf deploy` command werf starts deploy process which includes following steps:

- 1. Render chart templates into single list of kubernetes resources manifests and validate them.
+ 1. Render chart templates into single list of Kubernetes resources manifests and validate them.
  2. Run `pre-install` or `pre-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.
- 3. Apply changes to kubernetes resources: create new, delete old, update existing.
+ 3. Apply changes to Kubernetes resources: create new, delete old, update existing.
  4. Create new release version and save current resources manifests state into this release.
  5. Track all release resources till readiness state reached printing logs and other info along the way.
  6. Run `post-install` or `post-upgrade` [hooks](#helm-hooks) and track each of the hooks till successful or failed termination printing logs and other info along the way.